governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/tech-architecture.md

 - a formal summary of the layer model on Page 1
 - clearer capability statements for each major tool category on Page 1
+- stronger API-governance language on Page 2
 - a clearer narrative walkthrough of the content/data flow on Page 3
-- whether Page 2 should also be documented here as a separate API-specific architecture section
 - whether page-specific embeds should be reused elsewhere in the docs when a single architecture page deserves its own focused explanation

 ![status](https://img.shields.io/badge/status-draft-red)